blittable/rustup/src/lessons/lesson_five/README.md

 ## Errors:

-This is an excellent article on error handling in Rust.  https://blog.burntsushi.net/rust-error-handling/
+This is an excellent article on error handling in Rust here:  [error handling](https://blog.burntsushi.net/rust-error-handling/)

 The Rust Book and Rust By Example are a bit thin in this category, so the article is highly recommended.

-Frankly, handling errors in Rust requires more effort than OO programmers are accustomed to.
+Frankly, handling errors in Rust requires more effort than programmers from dynmaically typed languages are accustomed to.

 There are efforts like the [Failure](https://github.com/rust-lang-nursery/failure) library which attempt to make it more ergonomic/friendly to use.

-Here are the basics:
+But, Here are the basics using only Rust's built-in types:

 ## Error Propogation